achliopa/udemy_Hadoop/readme.md

 * DataSets can wrap known, typed data too, not only rows from files etc. But this is mostly transparent to you in Python, since Python is dynamically typed
 * So we dont have to care so much about DataSets  when we use Python.
 However in Spark 2.0 DataSets is the standard
 * We can even start an SQL server with SparkSQL and connect to it
-* Sprk SQL exposes a JDBC/ODBC server (if we buld Spark with Hive support)
+* Spark SQL exposes a JDBC/ODBC server (if we buld Spark with Hive support)
     * we can start it with `sbin/start-thriftserver.sh`
     * listens on prot 10000 by default
     * Connect using `sbin/beeline -u jdbc:hive2://localhost:10000`